 The marshes of the Dives contain another type of landscape, wilder.
 Put on your hiking boots and set off to discover a biodiversity exceptional.
 Not only do marshes play an essential role in regulating water flows, but they are also home to many Migrator birds and many other animal and plant species.
 Keep your eyes open for mallards, swans and storks.

 The Côte Fleurie extends from the Touques estuary than the Orne.
 You will find a completely different atmosphere, entertaining and festive.
-Stroll through the seaside resorts of Cabourg and Houlgate, jump into the waves, sail or lie down quietly, close your eyes and breathe...
+Stroll through the seaside resorts of Cabourg as well as Houlgate, jump into the waves, sail or lie down quietly, close your eyes and breathe...
 Do you feel the Norman sea air tickling your nostrils?

 The three Cs and tasty gastronomy